ebnbatran/parse-tag/README.md

 It will run all Google Tests of the project and indicate if there are failures with their reasons.

-**Note**: Unit tests depend on samples of media to be present in the top level folder, so you need to replace the file names in *tests/tests.cpp* source file in order for the tests to work properly.
+**Note**: Unit tests depend on samples of media to be present in the top level folder, so you need to replace the file names and info in *tests/tests.cpp* source file in order for the tests to work properly.